The eagles were back.

 Not aeggacor, First Fang said finally, and pushed one of the dead birds with his nose.
 Not heart-brothers.

-He felt a twinge of regret as he looked at the carcasses.
-The birds were beautiful, the plumage on their breasts snowy white, their wings and tails alternating hues of amber, honey brown, and a deep, glossy chestnut.
-Feathers littered the ground and he lifted one, marveling at the sheer size of it: nearly four feet long.
-There were a few whole and unbloodied feathers of similar size and he tied them in a bundle at his belt, where they hung oddly weightless.
+The birds had been beautiful, the plumage on their breasts snowy white, their wings and tails amber, honey brown, and a deep, glossy chestnut.
+Feathers littered the ground and he lifted one, marveling at the length of it: nearly four feet.
+There were a few whole and unbloodied feathers of similar size and he tied them in a bundle at his belt, a peculiarly light burden for their size.

 He bent to take bloodier trophies next, methodically cutting off the talons one by one to add to his bloodstained pouch.
 At his side, First Fang watched the sky, blue eyes glaring, but his nose twitched at the scent of blood.
 The only fresh meat they had in days, he complained, and Marrok was going to leave it for the scavengers.